 “The Wynn Board knowingly failed to investigate the credible allegations and continued to support Mr. Wynn’s positions of leadership, compensation and suitability as a gaming operator,” the complaint says.

-A week later, the Wynn board announced it had replaced O’Melveny with Gibson Dunn, charging it with conducting a broader investigation into company-wide policies and procedures to address sexual misconduct.
+A week later, the Wynn board announced it had replaced O’Melveney with Gibson Dunn, charging it with conducting a broader investigation into company-wide policies and procedures to address sexual misconduct.

 Gibson Dunn is no stranger to high-profile investigations.
 The firm had previously been hired by New Jersey Governor Chris Christie’s administration to investigate the George Washington Bridge scandal, and, more recently, was hired by the California Senate to investigate sexual harassment claims brought against senators.